IlianPihlajamaa/OrnsteinZernike.jl/docs/src/Electrolyte_tutorial.md

-# Tutorial: Reproducing Electrolyte HNC Results from Literature
+# Electrolyte Mixtures with HNC

 In this tutorial, we demonstrate how to use `OrnsteinZernike.jl` to reproduce classical results for symmetric electrolytes obtained with the **Hypernetted Chain (HNC)** closure.
 Specifically, this page will reproduce some of the results presented in.